 - The fact that sponges can reproduce by budding was actually mentioned in one episode, and Spongebob produced several "babies" on the spot.
 This was simply a throwaway joke, though.

 - Futurama had an episode in which the characters were turned into asexuals (both in biology and orientation).
+While Hermes and LaBarbara were shown still in a loving marriage, they felt no need to have sex - until they abruptly remembered how good sex made them feel.

 - Scooby-Doo!
 Mystery Incorporated: Word of God states that Mayor Jones's love of treasure has turned him into this.